argiarubeo/perturbative-gf-coupling/Readme.md

 You may want to redirect the output to collect this information in the folder data.

 ## Contact
-For any problems, suggestions, ideas, please contact us: distinguibile@gmail.com
+For any problem, suggestion, idea, please contact us: distinguibile@gmail.com

 ## License
 GNU GENERAL PUBLIC LICENSE